Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 1. *Optional* - Test connectivity with sandbox loyalty program
 1. When you're ready for Staging-Live testing, Points will permission your application and provide you with Staging-Live credentials.

+For more details, see the [Getting Started guide](http://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#getting-started).

 SSO is a three-step process:

 1. **Your loyalty program site [creates an MV delegate](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#create-a-mv-delegate) on the LCP.**
   * Your loyalty program site provides the member info needed to create an MV and "delegates" the MV to the Application so that the Application has permission to access the MV.
   * The LCP returns the MV Delegate URL to your loyalty program.
-2. **Your loyalty program site redirects the user to the Application and provides the Application with the MV Delegate URL.**
+1. **Your loyalty program site redirects the user to the Application and provides the Application with the MV Delegate URL.**
   * Member information is stored securely in the LCP and is not passed in the redirect.
   * Example of redirect target URL: `https://storefront.points.com/<lp-name>/sso/mv-delegate/buy?token=<mv-delegate-url>`
-3. **The Application (e.g. Storefront) gets member data with the MV Delegate URL.** More details [here](https://points.github.io/Loyalty-Commerce-Platform/?doc=reference-manual#single-sign-on-sso-).
+1. **The Application (e.g. Storefront) gets member data with the MV Delegate URL.** More details [here](https://points.github.io/Loyalty-Commerce-Platform/?doc=reference-manual#single-sign-on-sso-).

 A [reference implementation of the SSO API](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples/java/sso-reference-implementation) can be found in the LCP Github repository.